The Rise of the Berlin Wall

 A Symbolic Moment

-With the gates open, jubilant East Berliners poured into the streets of West Berlin.
-This historic event symbolized the end of the Cold War era and the reunification of East and West Germany.
+The gates opened and East Berliners poured into the streets of West Berlin.
+This was the end of the Cold War era and East and West Germany reunification.

 The Wall Crumbles

-Following the mass exodus and the growing wave of public sentiment, demolition of the Berlin Wall began swiftly.
-People armed themselves with hammers, chisels, and other tools to physically chip away at the imposing symbol of division and oppression.
+The mass exodus, growing wave of public sentiment and swift demolition of the Berlin Wall after the mass exodus took place.
+But people armed with hammers, chisels — and in some cases, sledge hammers — began physically chipping away at the massive, towering symbol of division and oppression.

 The Aftermath